dan-fritchman/Hdl21/readme.md

 ## Parameters

-`Generator` function-arguments allow for a few use-cases.
-The primary-such case is shown in each of the prior examples: `Generators` typically take a single argument `params`, which is a collection of `hdl21.Params`.
-Parameters are strongly type-checked at runtime.
+`Generators` typically take a single argument `params` which is a collection of `hdl21.Params`.
+Generator parameters are strongly type-checked at runtime.
 Each requires a data-type `dtype` and description-string `desc`.
 Optional parameters include a default-value, which must be an instance of `dtype`.

 ```python
 npar = h.Param(dtype=int, desc="Number of parallel fingers", default=1)